threefoldfoundation/www_threefold_io/content/page/home/comparison/main/main.md

 ---
 id: comparison
-title: Title
+title: The world needs a new Internet
-description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+description: The current Internet is centralized to tech giants that build power-hungry data centers and exploit user data.
+ThreeFold looks at updating the current $3.9 Billion IT industry with a new paradigm that serves people and our planet.
-button: Button
+button: Our Values
 link: '' #add button link here
 ---